nvinard/quakes-near-you/README.md

-### Earthquakes near you
+### Earthquakes near me

-The intent of this project is to provide a website where the users can view the latest earthquakes that occured closest to them in the past 24 hours.
-This project is still under development...
+This web app will be showing users where earthquakes occured close to them in the past 24 hours.
+The project is sill under development.